elmq0022/elmq0022.github.io-src/content/ChipyBlogPost02.md

 By the way, if you're wondering, both jieba and the Stanford segmenter fail the test above.

+# Next Project - Suggesting Items to Learn
+Now that I can segment Chinese text, I can do a frequency analysis on a corpus of documents.
+This, in turn, will allow me to suggest frequently used characters and words for a user to learn.
+I have, in fact, started implementing some of this, but there are still details to work through.

 # Hey Better Looking
 I'm not a frontend dev and although I've heard the terms javascript, jquery, and bootstrap before, I've never really used them.
 So when I stumbled upon [AdminLTE](), I was pretty stoked.
 I wouldn't call it pretty, but hey it's pretty reasonable and configuralbe.
-Everything has been wired in, and it even displays your [gravitar]() if that's your thing.
+Everything has been wired in, and it even displays the user's [gravitar]().

 # Dev, Ops, or Maybe Both?
-Jordan helped me out a lot with AWS on the first go around.
-I then spent a couple (frustrating) days getting aws, nginx, gunicorn, and django all playing nicely together.
+Jordan, my mentor, helped me a lot with the initial AWS deploy.
+I then spent a couple of frustrating but rewarding days getting AWS, nginx, gunicorn, and Django to all play together.

-Jordan looked at my setup and noticed a fair amount of security stuff to address...
+Since the inital deploy Jordan has help harden the AWS security a bit.
-Okay, so it was only really two items.
-There really should be a user with read only access setup to access and server the application.
+First, he had me create a user with read only access to server the application.
-This techincally should prevent a hacker from getting in on the active account and modifing the code directly.
-The other issue was getting an encryption service up and running so I could server HTTPS instead of HTTP.
-This is important since I'm potentially dealing with other users' passwords.
+This should help prevent a hacker from hijacking the active account and using it modify code on the site directly.
+The other issue was getting an encryption service up and running, so the site serves HTTPS instead of HTTP.

-After two hours of messing around we were mostly done with rerouting http request to https as an exercise for me to complete.

-Additionally
+This is important because I don't want password sent to my site unencrypted.

-# Next Project - Suggesting Items to Learn
+# What's Next
- I really want the site to give the user meaningful characters (a single chinese character) and meaninul words (one or more chinese characters) to learn.
- To do that I either need a table of frequency of occurence of these items in chinese lanaguage.
-Since I don't have one, I'll will have to make one.

- This has two main difficulties.
-First, is the choice of corpus.
-The documents I choose to analyze will impact the frequency of the words observed directly.
- The second issue is that Chinese texts do not delimit words with a space.
-No significant whitespace?
-That's not very ptyhonic.
-Maybe golang would be a better choice for this project (China's most popluar language).

- I'm going to basically ignore the first issue and use Wikipedia until a fellow mentee mentioned [this](http://www.lancaster.ac.uk/fass/projects/corpus/UCLA/)

-  I had a couple of options to deal with item two.
-The first and probably standard way is to use Standfords NLP package as a server or from within pythons NLTK package.
-I was going to go this route and set it up NLP as service on my AWS instance.
-The problem is java is a bit of a resource hog when it comes to memory.
-Just spinning up the segmenter and the JVM was enough to burn through the memory I had allocated on my EC2 t.nano instance.
-Two steps forward, three steps back.

- I did a brief search on github which lead me to a python package called [jieba](LINK).
-After a scanning through the README and a `quick pip install jieba`, I was back in business.

- Having a library like this solves another issue I had.
-The full text search only worked well on an exact dictionary entry.
-Entering an entire sentence and getting back a resonable result wasn't possible with previous implementation.
-Segmenting the Chinese sentence and searching for each segement has yielded pretty reasonable results.

- # Implemenation - How to do a SQL Query in a 1,000 Lines of Code or More
- So when you look at the [hanyu.pro](https://www.hanyu.pro) the functionality maynot look all that stellar.
-This little site is, in fact, hours and hours of work.
-I've found deploying a site to AWS and hardening it too be far more work than I had initally imagined.
-I can see why services like google appengine and heruko are so popular for smaller projects.
-I have spent at least 4 hours working on AWS deployment with my mentor and several hours more on my own fiddling and reading docs.
- Django is a "framework for perfections for prefectionists with deadlines" to be sure, but every page you see is composed of a view, a model, and a template.
-There's likely more there to get the data in to the database and maintain it.

-#WHAT ELSE????
+There's a couple big ticket items that I want to finish up before the mentorship is over.
+One is to build a quiz application and do it using a SPA architecture.
+The other is to automate my deploy to AWS.

+Jordan and I discussed the architecture of the quiz applicaton the other day.
+After a brief discussion we decided the most basic approach would good enough for my first attempt.
+Basically I'll use [JQuery]() for the frontend piece because it works and I won't have pickup an entire framework right away.
+Really the javascript landscape has way too many frameworks for my taste.
+Besides who know which one is going to be popular next week.

+The backend will be pretty straight forward to.
+I'll use Django's class based views and the JSON Response Mixin to serve up my JSON data.
+Again, I've elected to use what's already there instead of a framework like Django REST Framework or tastypie.
+If things get more involved I can pick a framework then.

+I've actually really liked learning more AWS and the linux (specifically ubuntun) throughout my project.
+The one thing that's been kind of a bummer is not having a one click deploy.
+To remedy this I'm going automate my AWS deploy with fabric.
+Ansible, Chef, and Puppet are more first tier choices these days.
+But at this stage, my deploy isn't crazy complicated, and it's unlikely I will need any additional instances anytime soon.

+# See My Progress First Hand
+You can see the actual site at [www.hanyu.pro](https://www.hanyu.pro).
+All the code is on [github](https://github.com/elmq0022/hanyu/).